Non-profit

 Housing

-The New York Communities Organizing Fund pursues housing regulations designed to limit property owners’ discretion.
-It is a member of a variety of New York-based left-progressive housing coalitions including the Alliance for Tenant Power and the Upstate/Downstate Alliance.
+The New York Communities Organizing Fund (NYCOFI) had advocated housing regulations designed to limit property owners’ discretion.
+19 It is a member of several New York-based left-of-center housing coalitions including the Alliance for Tenant Power and the Upstate/Downstate Alliance.
 These groups support eviction prohibitions and rent controls, aligning against property owners.
-13
+20

 Immigration